 While the Mayo Clinic has described exercise as “meditation in motion,” clients can refocus their thoughts on their own well-being and leave their workout with a clearer mind able to better sustain recovery.
 Through Recoveryfit, a multitude of benefits in addiction treatment provide a paradigm shift not only for recovery but also for fitness and exercise.

 We believe that adding a fitness regimen into your addiction treatment makes the recovery process an enjoyable experience.
-If you’re interested in the unique Recoveryfit program that is incorporated into our treatment plans, contact us at (888) 519-1570 for a confidential assessment.
+If you’re interested in the unique Recoveryfit program that is incorporated into our treatment plans, contact us at (888) 979-4570 for a confidential assessment or visit our addiction treatment center in Encino, CA at 6918 Owensmouth Ave Canoga Park, CA 91303.
+24/7 Admissions (818) 722-9019.
+On-Site Contact (818) 806-3914.